Tasmania's wild brown trout fishery established in 1864, is one of the best is the world.

 Good trout fishing can be found within two hours drive of all Tasmania's major cities.

-The recreational fishery is based on the introduced salmonid species of brown trout, rainbow trout and brook trout, and Atlantic salmon.
+The recreational fishery is based on the introduced salmonid species of brown, rainbow and brook trout and Atlantic salmon.

 Most waters have healthy wild trout populations.
 There are some waters where trout can’t breed naturally.
 We stock these as part of our stocking program.